 The other man was charged with felony first-degree and felony third-degree assault as well as misdemeanor fifth-degree assault, though a jury only convicted him of the third-degree and fifth-degree charges.
 He is now appealing to the state’s highest court, asking it to overturn the felony conviction.

 Invoking the defense of dwelling defense

-The man is asking the Minnesota Supreme Court to consider the defense of dwelling statute, which states that people may use force in an effort to prevent an attack or other crime in their homes.
+While there isn’t a Minnesota stand your ground law, the man is asking the Minnesota Supreme Court to consider the defense of dwelling statute, which states that people may use force in an effort to prevent an attack or other crime in their homes.
 The jury at the man’s original trial did not receive information regarding the state’s dwelling defense policy, the man claims.
 The defendant also is arguing that the shared hallway of the apartment should be included as part of his dwelling.

 The high court will be asked to examine a few points in order to determine if the statute is applicable in the case, such as the following: